 Pakse in Laos is 710 km from the Thai capital city Bangkok.
-Including the time it takes to pass through Lao and Thai immigration the journey by bus from Pakse to Bangkok takes 13 hours 30 minutes.
+Including the time it takes to pass through Lao and Thai immigration the journey by bus from Pakse to Bangkok takes from 14 to 15 hours.
 The journey time from Pakse to Bangkok tends to be around 2 hours shorter than the journey time from Vientiane to Bangkok because the roads are better and the bus can travel more quickly as a consequence.

-There is a single daily bus service from Pakse to Bangkok which is available to book online.
+There are 2 bus services a day from Pakse to Bangkok available to book online.